icebert04/icebert04.github.io/_posts/2018-3-27-goodbye-kawhi.md

 I really don't know the real story.
 But I have to think its the influence of the Uncle.
 There is this possibility that Kawhi might ask for a trade after the end of the season.
 And I won't be surprised if the organization defer to his demand.

 I like Kawhi!
 He is, by far, the best 2 way player in the league today.
 But if he keeps on making this drama and creates a negative impact on the players, coaching staff and the organization, then they should let him go.
 We will miss him...
 Yes!
-We might not even get a respecatable replacement for him.
+We might not even get a respectable replacement for him.
 But better moving forward than backward.
 The San Antonio Spurs work so hard for many years to attain the respect from all over the NBA.
 It will be a shame to let a toxic guy like Kawhi to posion their hard earned legacy!